pengfeng/ask.py/README.md

 For example:

-- You can specify date-restrict to only retrieve the latest information
+- You can search with date-restrict to only retrieve the latest information.
-- You can specify target-site to only create the answer from the contents from a specific site
+- You can search in a target-site to only create the answer from the contents from it.
-- You can specify the output language of the answer
+- You can ask LLM to use a specific language to answer the question.
-- You can specify the answer length in words
+- You can ask LLM to answer with a specific length.

 ## Quick start